AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 * :samp:`--install-name={name}`

   Specify the name to use for recording the installation.
   The default is the project name without the extension.
+If set this option is also used as include or library directories' suffix to group all related installations under a common directory.

 * :samp:`--sources-subdir={path}`